 Pulp therapy removes infected nerve tissue and maintains the vitality of the root tissue.
 Pulpotomies are used to preserve the jaw space and to allow the preservation of primary teeth.
 The tooth is medicated and completely covered with a crown.
-If you would like to view a video of this procedure, please ask your dental assistant at the time of your child’s appointment.

 What are sealants?